 There is no argument that taking time to read, learn, and study a subject or theory will lead to a greater understanding of that particular subject.
-By actively engaging with the material, learning together, and genuinely knowing a subject, students can feel empowered and motivated to do well in the classroom.
+Actively engaging with the material, learning together, and genuinely knowing a subject, students can feel empowered and motivated to do well in the classroom as a group.

 2. Get Better Grades

-A number of students put off studying, homework, papers, and projects.
-A study group can help solidify and clarify the material, leading to a more promising classroom experience, and potentially a higher GPA!
-By understanding the subject and feeling motivated, students will feel more willing to do better in class, on tests, and on assignments.
+Some students are bound to put off studying, homework, papers, and projects.
+A study group can help solidify and clarify course materials, leading to more promising classroom experiences, and potentially a better GPA.
+By understanding the subject and feeling motivated, students may feel more willing to do better in class, on tests, and on assignments.

 3. Gain Well-Rounded Insight

-By having each group member read, study, and summarize the most important points in a chapter, other students in the group gain the capability of understanding the chapters at a deeper level.
-Different students might uncover different themes or theories, so studying with others can be an eye opening experience.
+By having each group member read, study, and summarize the most important points in a chapter, other students in the study group gain the capability of understanding chapters at a deeper level.
+Different students might uncover themes or theories that others may not initially detect, so studying with others can be an eye-opening experience.
 Students can analyze their findings, which can serve as a standard to help determine the most important points of a chapter.

 4. Maintain Personal Responsibilities

-Unfortunately, oftentimes several college students can find themselves to be naturally rebellious toward authority figures.
-This rebellion can lead them to feel frustrated with assignments given by a professor.
-However, the added responsibility of studying with a group of peers (without the influence of an elder figure) can enable these students to feel more apt to participate, promoting responsibility, education, and team building.
+Some college students can find themselves to be naturally rebellious toward authority figures.
+This rebellious attitude can lead them to feel frustrated with academic assignments; however, the added responsibility of studying with a group of peers, and without the influence of an elder figure, can enable these students to feel more apt to participate, thus promoting responsibility, education, and team building.